 May contain errors — check source documents for definitive information.

-This Bill would set clear rules about how vehicles must pass horse riders on the road, including a defined safe distance and speed.
+This Bill would set rules for how fast and how closely a vehicle can pass a horse on the road.
 It would also require equestrian safety to be included in driving theory tests and taught in driving education.
-In short, it aims to improve road safety for horse riders by changing driving training and driving test content.
+The aim is to improve safety for riders and horses on public roads.

 Generated 21 February 2026